webplatform/docs/concepts/programming/javascript/functions/index.md

 Note that ECMAScript does not allow functions to appear in such contexts such as this, only directly inside other functions or at the top level of a program, so this example is invalid as ECMAScript.

-<div class="warning">'''Warning:''' Different implementations of JavaScript handle this non-standard construct differently, so it is best avoided when writing portable code.
-Otherwise, your code may work in some browsers but not in others.</div>
+{{Note|Different implementations of JavaScript handle this non-standard construct differently, so it is best avoided when writing portable code.
+Otherwise, your code may work in some browsers but not in others.}}

 In addition to defining functions as described here, you can also use the  <code>[[js/objects/Function_Object|Function]]</code> constructor to create functions from a string at runtime, much like <code>[[js/Functions#eval_Function|eval()]]</code>.